isabella232/journeys.en/help/using/datasource/adobe-experience-platform-data-source.md

 Here are the main steps to add field groups to the build-in data source.

-1. From the list of data sources, select the build-in Experience Platform data source.
+1. From the list of data sources, select the build-in Adobe Experience Platform data source.

     This opens the data source configuration pane on the right-hand side of the screen.